Endava/cats/README.md

 - `--writeTimeout` Maximum time of inactivity in seconds between two data packets when sending the request to the server; default is 10 seconds
 - `--readTimeout` Maximum time of inactivity in seconds between two data packets when waiting for the server's response; default is 10 seconds
 - `--dryRun` If provided, it will simulate a run of the service with the supplied configuration.
 The run won't produce a report, but will show how many tests will be generated and run for each OpenAPI endpoint
+- `--ignoreResponseCodes` HTTP_CODES_LIST a comma separated list of HTTP response codes that will be considered as SUCCESS, even if the Fuzzer will typically report it as WARN or ERROR.
+You can use response code families as `2xx`, `4xx`, etc. **If provided, all Contract Fuzzers will be skipped**.

 Using some of these options a typical invocation of CATS might look like this: